asyncapi/generator/docs/asyncapi-file.md

 ---
-title: "AsyncAPI file"
+title: "AsyncAPI File"
 weight: 20
 ---

-### What is the Asyncapi Specification?
+### What is the Asyncapi File?
-The **AsyncAPI specification** defines a standard, protocol-agnostic interface that describes message-based or event-driven APIs.
-The AsyncAPI specification allows people or machines communicating with one another, to understand the capabilities of an event-driven API without requiring access to the source code, documentation, or inspecting the network traffic.
+The **AsyncAPI file** defines a standard, protocol-agnostic interface that describes message-based or event-driven APIs.
+The AsyncAPI file allows people or machines communicating with one another, to understand the capabilities of an event-driven API without requiring access to the source code, documentation, or inspecting the network traffic.

-The specification allows you to define the structure and format of your API, including the channels the end user can subscribe to and the format of the messages they will be receiving.
+The file allows you to define the structure and format of your API, including the channels the end user can subscribe to and the format of the messages they will be receiving.

 The files describing the message-driven API under the AsyncAPI Specification are represented as JSON objects and conform to the JSON standards.
 YAML, a superset of JSON, can also be used to represent an A2S (AsyncAPI Specification) file.

-> :bulb: **Remember:**
-If you want to learn how to create an AsyncAPI file or refresh your knowledge about the syntax and structure of the AsyncAPI file, check out our official [documentation](https://www.asyncapi.com/docs/reference/specification/latest).
+> If you want to learn how to create an AsyncAPI file or refresh your knowledge about the syntax and structure of the AsyncAPI file, check out our official [documentation](https://www.asyncapi.com/docs/reference/specification/latest).

 In the following sections, you'll learn about the inner working of the generator, what happens once the specification file is fed to the generator, and how you can use the content of the specification file with either an AsyncAPI document or AsyncAPI string in your template.

-### The generation process
+### The Generation Process
 1. The **Generator** receives the **AsyncAPI file** as an input.
-2. To validate the JSON/YAML specification file, the generator passes the stringified version of the original specification document to the **[parser](parser.md)**.
+2. The Generator then sends to the **[Parser](parser.md)** the stringified version of the original specification file in order to validate the JSON/YAML **AsyncAPI file**.
-3. The parser validates the AsyncAPI specification using either the OpenAPI, RAML, or Avro schema defined in the specification files.
+3. The parser validates the AsyncAPI file using either the OpenAPI, RAML, or Avro schemas defined in the specification files.
-4. If valid, the parser then manipulates the original JSON/YAML specification file into functions and properties, bundling them together into an **asyncapiDocument**.
+4. If the **parser** determines that the **AsyncAPI file** is valid, it manipulates the original JSON/YAML specification file into functions and properties, bundling them together into an **asyncapi**(asyncapiDocument).
-5. At this point, the Generator passes the **original asyncAPIString** and the the **asyncAPIDocument** which make up part of the [template context](asyncapi-context.md).
+5. At this point, the Generator passes the **originalAsyncAPI** and the the **asyncapi** which make up part of the [template context](asyncapi-context.md) to the **render engine**.
-6. The generator passes the **template context** to either the [react](react-render-engine.md) or [nunjucks](nunjucks-render-engine.md)render engine therefore making it accessible in the templates.
+6. The **template context** is accessible to the template files that are passed to the [react](react-render-engine.md) or [nunjucks](nunjucks-render-engine.md)render engines by the Generator.

 ``` mermaid
 graph LR